fleschutz/my-backups/docs/Glossary.md

 **Backup site:** a place where business can continue after a data loss event.
 Such a site may have ready access to the backups or possibly even a continuously updated mirror.

 **Backup software:** computer software applications that are used for performing the backing up of data, e.g., the systematic generation of backup copies.

+**Backup types:** the four fundamental backup types are the full backup, differential backup, incremental backup and mirror backup.
+Full, differential and incremental creates zipped backups while the mirror backup type creates in destination an exact copy of the source files.

 **Backup window:** the period of time that a system is available to perform a backup procedure.
 Backup procedures can have detrimental effects to system and network performance, sometimes requiring the primary use of the system to be suspended.
 These effects can be mitigated by arranging a backup window with the users or owners of the system(s).